bobby-welch/chrome-os-terminal-fonts/README.md

 ## Set fonts for the Chrome OS terminal

 * Open the JS terminal for the Chrome OS terminal via `ctrl-shift-J`
-* Paste one of the following commands:
+* Paste one of the following commands into the JS terminal:

 ```javascript
 // JetBrains Mono